How to Overcome Test Anxiety: Science-Based Strategies

 Test anxiety isn't about being unprepared.
 Many anxious students know the material cold—until the exam starts.

-Behavioral symptoms: Avoiding studying (because it triggers anxiety about the upcoming test), procrastinating, sleeping poorly before exams, or skipping tests entirely.
+Finally, the behavioral symptoms often begin long before exam day: avoiding studying because it triggers anxiety about the upcoming test, procrastinating, sleeping poorly in the days before exams, or—in severe cases—skipping tests entirely.

 16–20%